Skip to main content

 }

-nanograph run prints this metadata before results in the default table output.
+nanograph run prints this metadata before results in the human-readable table and kv outputs.
 It is advisory only and does not change planning or execution semantics.

 Aliases from Project Config compose cleanly with query metadata.
 For example: